Earn Transferable Credit for Your Job or Internship!

 - Get a job or internship.
 Need some help?
 Visit the Career Placement Center, Career and Re-Entry Center, or Gaucho Jobs for lots of great, current listings.

-- Submit a CWE Application to your Academic Department Chair or Rebecca Knapp, the CWE Program Faculty Coordinator, to assign you to an appropriate faculty supervisor.
+- Submit a CWE Application to your Academic Department Chair or Scott Fredrickson, the CWE Program Faculty Coordinator, to assign you to an appropriate faculty supervisor.

 - Add CWE 180.
 Once your application is processed, your faculty supervisor will send you an APC to add the course to your schedule.
 Note: You never have to attend an classroom-based class for CWE 180.
 The workplace is your classroom, and your new employer is your teacher!